Maneesh Chhibber

 Maneesh Chhibber is an author and journalist.
-He has worked for ThePrint, The Tribune, Hindustan Times, The Indian Express, and DNA.
-He was appointed as the Editorial Head of Tiranga TV in 2019.
+He has worked for ThePrint, The Tribune, Hindustan Times, The Indian Express, The Wire, and DNA.
+He was appointed as the editorial head of the short-lived Tiranga TV in 2019.

 In 2009, Chhibber won a Ramnath Goenka Excellence in Journalism Award for "Reporting on Politics and Government".
 Chhibber has also won both the Award for Outstanding Media Persons, and the J&K State Award in 2012.
-In 2015, Chhibber also won the National Law Day award from the International Council of Jurists.
+In 2015, Chhibber won the National Law Day award from the International Council of Jurists.
+In 2025, Chhibber won the Excellence in Journalism award from the International Council of Jurists in Bangkok.